Morocco’s Sights, Sounds and Colors

 The food tour will also take us to the city’s most famous spot, the Jamaal El Fna Square, the biggest open square in the country filled with the snake charmers, acrobats, food stalls, henna ladies and more.

-We will then walk back to the hotel and have some free time to enjoy the pool, rooftop terrace or to do some last minute shopping in the medina.
+After lunch, you will have some free time to enjoy the pool, rooftop terrace or to do some last minute shopping in the medina.

 Note: the order of the stops may vary.

 We will reconvene around 6pm for a henna party at the hotel’s rooftop terrace and a chat with young Moroccan activists as we sip on a glass of bubbly.

 We will learn more about Berber culture and challenges and get to reflect some of the customs we have come face to face with during our time in Morocco.

 With our hands beautifully decorated with henna designs, we will get into our best gowns and head over to dinner at a fabulous restaurant where we will say goodbye to newly made friends.

 On day 10, we will share one last breakfast before departing Morocco.
 You can leave at any time after breakfast depending on your flight, and make your way to the airport on your own time.